michellejlin/lava/README.md

 | Fasta Name | Source | Feature | Start | End | Score | Strand | Phase | Attributes |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | Must match the name of your .fasta reference sequence: both the first line, and the file name. | Anything in this column. | One of 3 things: gene, CDS, transcript.
 CDS must be in all caps.
 Each protein MUST have all 3 features. | Beginning position of the protein. | End position of the protein. | Only contains "." | Only contains "+". | Contains a "0" for all CDS lines, and "." for all others. | Contains ID=`feature type`, where `feature type` is one of gene, CDS, or transcript, followed by the protein name.
 For CDS lines, it must also contain a `Parent=transcript:` identifier, followed by the protein name.
 For transcript lines, it must also contain a `Parent=gene:` identifier, followed by the protein name.
 All lines must end with `biotype=protein_coding`.
 Each of these tags should be separated by semicolons.|

-Additional Notes (Cave42):
-This version of RAVA replaces ANNOVAR with a similarly written program to account for slippage and protein overlap, thus allowing it to work with more complex GFF files.
-The program now accepts GFF or GBK files exported from Geneious.
-Use --GFF for either option; RAVA will automatically sort the file based on its extension
-Running the program take the same inputs; interactive graph is virtually identical with addition protein labeling annotations added and VCF coverage graphed as well.

 If you experience any difficulties doing this, or have any other questions about RAVA, feel free to email us at uwvirongs@gmail.com and we'll be happy to help you out!